github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Each tuple defines flow from one argument to the return value.
 The first row defines flow from the qualifier (**s1** in the example) to the return value (**t** in the example) and the second row defines flow from the first argument (**s2** in the example) to the return value (**t** in the example).

-The first five values are used to identify the callable (in this case a method) which we are defining a summary for.
+The first five values identify the callable (in this case a method) to be modeled as a summary.
 These are the same for both of the rows above as we are adding two summaries for the same method.

 - The first value **java.lang** is the package name.
 - The second value **String** is the class (type) name.
-- The third value **False** is a flag indicating whether the summary also applies to all overrides of the method.
+- The third value **False** is a flag that indicates whether or not the summary also applies to all overrides of the method.
 - The fourth value **concat** is the method name.
 - The fifth value **(String)** is the method input type signature.